 “Tiredness tends to come in waves during endurance running and intense feelings of physical tiredness can pass.
 I suggest that runners focus on their technique, which is largely under their own control.”
 You might therefore tell yourself ‘If I am feeling tired, then I will focus on my technique’, and come up with a good instructional cue to assist you.

-I always find that counting ‘1,2,3...1,2,3’ in a sort of waltz rhythm, helps me to pick up my cadence and, more often than not, gain pace.
+Counting ‘1,2,3...1,2,3’ in a sort of waltz rhythm, can help to pick up cadence and, more often than not, gain pace.
 Thompson points out that, along with the rhythm, the visual imagery of waltzing conjures up the right sensations of fluid, sweeping movements.

 This just goes to show that if you’re using words, you need to choose them carefully.
 Thompson gives the example of a cyclist who was struggling with hill climbing and came up with the mantra ‘Slow and steady’ to encourage himself to keep going.
 “But constantly repeating the word ‘slow’ is like actually instructing yourself to decrease your speed,” she explains.
 So the cyclist had to change it to ‘Strong and steady’.